Whether they’re going near or far, choose VIVOTIF for your travelers

 Why VIVOTIF?1

-VIVOTIF is indicated for immunization of adults and children greater than 6 years of age against disease caused by Salmonella Typhi (S. Typhi).
+VIVOTIF is indicated for immunization of adults and children greater than 6 years of age against disease caused by Salmonella typhi (S. typhi).
 Routine typhoid vaccination is not recommended in the United States.
 Selective immunization against typhoid fever is recommended for the following groups:

-Travelers to areas in which
+Travelers to areas where

 there is a recognized risk of

-exposure to S. Typhi
+exposure to S. typhi

 Persons with intimate

-exposure (eg, household
+exposure (e.g., household

-contact) to an S. Typhi carrier
+contact) to an S. typhi carrier

-Microbiology laboratory workers who frequently handle S. Typhi
+Microbiology laboratory workers who

 There is no evidence to support the use of typhoid vaccine to control common source outbreaks, disease following natural disasters, or in persons attending rural summer camps.

 Not all recipients of VIVOTIF will be fully protected against typhoid fever.
 Vaccinated individuals should continue to take personal precautions against exposure to typhoid organisms.
-The vaccine will not afford protection against species of Salmonella other than Salmonella Typhi or other bacteria that cause enteric disease.
-The vaccine is not suitable for treatment of acute infections with S. Typhi.
+The vaccine will not afford protection against species of Salmonella other than Salmonella typhi or other bacteria that cause enteric disease.
+The vaccine is not suitable for treatment of acute infections with S. typhi.

-The Centers for Disease Control and Prevention (CDC) recommends typhoid vaccination for travelers to parts of the world where typhoid is common, people in close contact with a typhoid carrier, and laboratory workers who work with S. Typhi bacteria.2
+The Centers for Disease Control and Prevention (CDC) recommends typhoid vaccination for travelers to parts of the world where typhoid is common, people in close contact with a typhoid carrier, and laboratory workers who work with S. typhi bacteria.2

 To read the full recommendation and see the most recent updates, visit the CDC website.